HuckRidgeSW/hucksh_public/README.md

 Discussions are at https://github.com/HuckRidgeSW/hucksh_public/discussions.

-The [docs](./docs) directory is a mirror of https://huckridge.com/hucksh/hucksh-documentation/.
-If you're reading this locally, start [here](./docs/hucksh-documentation/index.html).
-(If you're reading this on Github that link won't work.)
+The docs directory is a mirror of https://huckridge.com/hucksh/hucksh-documentation/.
+If you're reading this locally, start at ./docs/hucksh-documentation/index.html.